mohamadhabash/VisualBERT-for-Memes-Classification/README.md

 ```bash
 python3 visualbert.py
 ```
-6- You can also use the notebooks alone without other files.
+6- Alternatively, you can just use the notebooks alone without other files.
 They can be found under `/notebooks`.

 ## References
 1- <a href="https://github.com/uclanlp/visualbert">VisualBERT Repository</a>